finopsfoundation/framework/_resources/story--fear-of-commitment-and-pain-of-waiting.md

 permalink: /stories/fear-of-commitment-and-pain-of-waiting/

 title: Fear of commitment and the pain of waiting
-description:
+description: I worked with an FTSE 100 UK retailer who had millions of dollars a month of cloud spending, but zero RIs.
-type: Member Story
+type: User Story
-source: FinOps Foundation
+source: Community Contribution
 story-title: Fear of commitment and the pain of waiting
 story-date: 2021-06-01
 author: